 - practitioners' lived experience and professional identity; and

 By combining applied and critical conceptual approaches, the ultimate aim is to contribute to the practice of organising and leadership in virtual and /or automated environments, to the development of scholarship-informed industry standards, and to more effective forms of (social) advocacy required to mobilise multi-professional collaboration and partnership in addressing both the sustainability imperative and the technological transition.

 For further information, please contact Associate Professor Svetlana Cicmil.

 A multidisciplinary research proposal, titled “Automating MMC housing environmental performance design- an artificial intelligence approach” was one of the winners in the last round of the UWE Bristol Vice Chancellor’s Challenge Fund (2020-21).
-A collaborative enquiry with two colleagues from the Faculty of Environment and Technology, this project addresses the problematic around delivering sustainable affordable housing in the UK, at scale and speed where modern methods of construction (MMC), specifically prefabricated high-spec modular units, are used (HM Government 2019).
+A collaborative enquiry with two colleagues from the Faculty of Environment and Technology (now known as College of Arts, Technology and Environment), this project addresses the problematic around delivering sustainable affordable housing in the UK, at scale and speed where modern methods of construction (MMC), specifically prefabricated high-spec modular units, are used (HM Government 2019).

 Key to optimising the dwellings’ environmental performance is addressing daylighting and overheating implications through selection of combinations of units (e,g, walls with different window placement and size), appropriate to individual spatial and temporal conditions (HLSTC 2018).
 This is a complex design optimisation problem, and despite continued advances in fabrication methods, there is a lack of tools capable of rapid environmental assessment supporting this aspect of the design process.
 In current practice, the design process is driven by often short lead times, and poorly informed due to unknown designers’ assumptions on environmental performance.
 Consequently, insufficient environmental analysis is often carried out, resulting in poorly performing and unhealthy housing.